 Choosing a career as a dental assistant may seem pretty straightforward.
 Dental assistants work in a dental office and help with patients and paperwork.
-It’s not as simple as it sounds, though.
+Though, it’s not as simple as it sounds.

 Exploring dentistry is an excellent place to start if you want to understand dental assisting careers better.

 They will typically manage emergency dental situations, too.
 For example, if you wake up with a swollen face and throbbing jaw, you will see your primary dentist first.
-Then if you need specialized care, you will get a referral to a specialist such as an oral surgeon, to remove the tooth, or an endodontist, who will perform a root canal to save it.
-General dentists will have either a Doctor of Dental Surgery (DDS) or a Doctor of Dental Medicine (DMD) degree depending on the school they attended.
+Then, if you need specialized care, you will get a referral to a specialist, such as an oral surgeon, to remove the tooth, or an endodontist, who will perform a root canal to try to save the tooth.
+General dentists will have either a Doctor of Dental Surgery (DDS) or a Doctor of Dental Medicine (DMD) degree, depending on the school they attended.